-Legacy Health is investing in our nurses by offering the area's first comprehensive, evidence-based residency program for new graduate nurses.
-The Legacy Health RN Residency program is designed to help you gain the experience, judgment, skills and confidence you need to navigate the complexity of hospital life.
+Legacy Health invests in our nurses by offering an evidence-based residency program for new graduate nurses.
+The Legacy Health R.N.
+Residency program helps the new nurse gain the experience, judgment, skills, and confidence they need to navigate the transition to professional nursing practice from academia.
 R.N.
-Residents progress to the competent level quickly, safely and effectively.
+Residents progress to the competent level quickly, safely, and effectively.

 About the program

-Legacy Health's RN Residency Program is an 18-week program comprised of core curriculum and guided clinical experience.
+- This 18-week program is comprised of core and specialty curriculum and guided clinical experience.

-- Twenty-five percent of your program will focus on our core curriculum, with courses featuring current and emerging clinical guidelines and standards, labs and simulations.
+- A portion of the program (25%) focuses on courses featuring current and emerging clinical guidelines and standards, labs, and simulations.

-- The remaining 75 percent will be guided clinical experience led by expert preceptors at the bedside makes up the remaining 75%.
+- Clinical experience led by expert preceptors at the bedside makes up the remaining 75%.

-As an RN Resident you will be hired into a specific unit at one of Legacy Health's seven medical centers and Unity Center for Behavioral Health.
+As an R.N.
+Resident you will be hired into a specific unit at one of Legacy Health's seven medical centers and Unity Center for Behavioral Health.
 Units of hire are based on candidate preference, as well as available openings in the department.
 See the list of specialty areas - Click here.

-The application period for the July 2016 cohort of the Legacy Health RN Residency Program is now closed.
-The next recruitment period will likely open the end of August or early September 2016, for positions beginning in February 2017.
-Please check back to this web page in mid July 2016, for application details.
+The application period for the August 2017 cohort of Legacy Health’s R.N.
+Residency Program is now closed.
+The next recruitment period will likely open in August 2017, for the next program starting in February 2018.
+Please check back to this web page in mid-August 2017 for application details.

-For additional information about the Legacy Health RN Residency Program, please review the list of frequently asked questions.
-If you have additional questions, please email us.
+For additional information on our Residency Program, please review the list of frequently asked questions: Legacy Health Nursing Residency FAQ.